selbetar/askfmArchiver/README.md

 ## Overview
 The tool archives a user profile and extracts all textual information and any attachment in the answer or the question section.
 The only information it skips are polls.

-The tool can also generate a markdown file of the parsed data that can be converted to HTML or PDF (using another tool) if the type is set to **markdown**.
+The tool can also generate a markdown file of the parsed data that can be converted to HTML or PDF (using another tool).
 An example pdf that was created from the generated markdown file and the provided css file `markdown-pdf.css` can be found in the `example` folder.

 # Installation